zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2014/denny1019.md

 2013 12 12 从机房出来的无热情引起的回顾

 Another remark should be supplemented is that I am loyal and devoted to Red Education at that time.
 Since I lived so narrowly in the past three years, I naturally hold the military and political education last September as absolute truth at that time.
 The first time the 党建辅导员 argued us to join the party, I actively replied her by a sincere application form and took corresponding course called 党课.
 When I suddenly found my unfamiliarity with 党章 at the exam, I felt a little guilty.
-Fundamental change happened during my second semester and this summer vacation, which is the indirect result of what courses I take, what association I join into.
+Fundamental change happened during my second semester and this summer vacation, which is the indirect result of courses I take and associations I join into.

 A typical writing goes like follows: